bidursapkota00/sl/PHP.md

 ### Functions

-Functions are reusable blocks of code.
+Functions are reusable blocks of code that can be repeatedly called and executed whenever needed.

+They are used to perform specific tasks, which helps in making the code modular, reusable, and easier to maintain.

 ```php
 <?php